Senior School Curriculum

 Exploring Identities and Futures (EIF)

-Participation in Work Experience is a mandatory requirement for all students who are in Year 10.
-Students are expected to complete one week of work experience during the last week of Term 2.
-By Term 1, students are expected to finalise their work experience placement, have their Workplace Learning Agreement Form completed and returned to Cedar College’s Pathways Coordinator.
+Participation in Work Experience is a mandatory requirement for all Year 10 students.
+Students are expected to complete one week of work experience during the final week of Term 2.
+By Term 1, students should have finalised their placement and submitted their completed Workplace Learning Agreement Form to Cedar College’s Pathways Coordinator.

 Workplace Practices

-Year 11 and 12 Workplace Practices gives students insight into the nature and structure of the workplace.
-To fulfil the 50 to 60 hours practical requirements, a student will need to undertake one of the following:
+The Year 11 and 12 Workplace Practices course provides students with insight into the nature and structure of the workplace.
+To fulfil the 50–60 hours of practical requirements, students must undertake one of the following:

 Vocational Education and Training (VET)

 Mandatory work experience is associated with many VET courses.
-Placement usually occurs during school holidays and workplace learning preparation must be completed prior to attending work experience.
+Placements usually occur during school holidays, and workplace learning preparation must be completed prior to attending work experience.

 The “Guide to Workplace Learning for Parents and Caregivers” can be accessed here.